openstack/openstack-manuals/doc/install-guide/source/index.rst

 .. warning::

-   This guide is a work-in-progress and is subject to frequent updates.
+   This guide is a work-in-progress and is subject to updates frequently.
-   Pre-release packages have been used for testing, and some instructions might not work with final versions.
+   Pre-release packages have been used for testing, and some instructions may not work with final versions.
 Please help us make this guide better by reporting any errors you encounter.

 Contents